Dudeiebot/nvim/noob.md

 ## Some things in CMD mode
  An easy way to remember, pka `d` as Delete and `c` as Change

+`dt` and `ct` followed by the lettering or symbol you want to delete can be helpful also, it will equally delete of change to the side.

 Double `d` can be used to delete a line and `dw` can be used to delete a word.
 `cw` can also be used to delete and takes you to insert mode immediately.